Create and use R visuals in Power BI

 For Power BI Desktop has two variations for R packages:

 - For R visuals, you can install any package, including custom R packages

 - For Custom R visuals, only public CRAN packages are supported for auto-installation of the packages

 For security and privacy reasons, we currently don't support R packages that provide client-server queries over the World-Wide Web (such as RgoogleMaps) in the service.
 Networking is blocked for such attempts.
 See R packages in the Power BI service for a list of supported and unsupported R packages.

-The approval process for including a new R package has a tree of dependencies; some dependencies required to be installed in the service cannot be supported.
+The approval process for including a new R package has a tree of dependencies; some dependencies required to be installed in the service can't be supported.

-For a long list of supported R packages (and the short list of unsupported packages) please see the following article:
+For a long list of supported R packages (and the short list of unsupported packages), see the following article: